-If you do not receive a Form 1099 to report income to you and you omit it from your tax return, are you liable for penalties if the IRS later notices the issue and makes an adjustment?
-The Mabinuori v.
-Commissioner, T.C.
-Summary Opinion 2006-109, case provides an opportunity to consider this question.
+In general, if you do not receive a Form 1099 to report income to you and you omit it from your tax return, you may still be liable for penalties if the IRS later notices the issue and makes an adjustment.
+This is because taxpayers have a responsibility to report all their income, regardless of whether they receive a Form 1099 or not.

 Facts & Procedural History